grafana/terraform-provider-grafana/docs/resources/folder.md

 ### Optional

 - `org_id` (String) The Organization ID.
 If not set, the Org ID defined in the provider block will be used.
 - `parent_folder_uid` (String) The uid of the parent folder.
 If set, the folder will be nested.
 If not set, the folder will be created in the root folder.
+Note: This requires the nestedFolders feature flag to be enabled on your Grafana instance.
 - `prevent_destroy_if_not_empty` (Boolean) Prevent deletion of the folder if it is not empty (contains dashboards or alert rules).
 Defaults to `false`.
 - `uid` (String) Unique identifier.